winterrdog/winterrdog/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=winterrdog&label=Profile%20views&color=0e75b6&style=flat" alt="winterrdog" /> </p>

--   👯 Over the years, I have written a sizable chunk of code in **C/C++, JavaScript and Golang**.
+-   👯 Over the years, I have written a sizable chunk of code in **C/C++ & JavaScript**.

--   ✨ I'm also familiar with **Rust, Python** and **x86 Assembly**
+-   ✨ I'm also familiar with **Golang, Rust, Python** and **x86 Assembly**

--   💬 Ask me about **cryptography, computer networking, backend engineering, cloud computing and computer science internals**.
+-   💬 Ask me about **cryptography, browser engines, computer networking, backend engineering, cloud computing and computer science internals**.
 I am also involved in contributing to Bitcoin-related projects (_especially Bitcoin Core_), under BOSS programs.

 - I try to regularly contribute to Bitcoin Core to help build financial systems that are open and accessible to everyone & anyone (I lend my time for free).